 An ongoing travel diary of notes.
 The ‘day-to-day’ bits from the Americas!

 We’re currently sat on a train from Portland to Seattle, rain lashing the windows and greenery outside.
 It’s almost like being home!
-Our brief stay in Portland was enough top confirm our suspicions that it’s the sort of city we’d love to move to if we got the chance.
-Great culture, walkable, and a quick walk up Mt Tabor confirmed it’s also extremely green.
+Our brief stay in Portland was enough to confirm our suspicions that it’s the sort of city we’d love to move to if we got the chance.
+Great culture, walkable, and a quick hike up Mount Tabor confirmed it’s also extremely green.

 We didn’t have to do anything particularly special or planned to enjoy Portland.
 We just walked around, taking it in.
 The street food and drink scene was right up our street, pun intended.
 We spent a very happy afternoon yesterday walking between various ‘urban wineries’, craft breweries and even a street-food market based on the site of an old asylum.